Chukwuebukaoguejiofo/Programming_cheat_sheets/_security/security.md

 - If the server does not sanitize the user input, the SQL typed by the hacker will run.

 - Solution: Sanitize user input, escape SQL

+# Denial-of-Service Attack

+- Here, attackers target systems, servers, or networks and flood them with traffic to exhaust their resources and bandwidth.
+-It is also known as a DDoS (Distributed Denial-of-Service) attack when attackers use multiple compromised systems to launch this attack.

+-Makes incoming requests becomes overwhelming for the servers, resulting in the website it hosts either shut down or slow down